Citroën C5 Aircross: Facelift

 The European C5 Aircross gets a facelift in January 2022, with a major redesign of the front end, minor redesign of the rear end and new interior features.

 The Chinese version is facelifted in July 2022.
 With the similar exterior changes to the European model, it was renamed from Dongfeng Citroën Tianyi C5 Aircross to Dongfeng Citroën Tianyi Beyond (or more rarely Dongfeng Citroën Tianyi Beyond C5 Aircross, as the name "C5 Aircross" is still present on the tailgate).

-In India, the facelift model was launched in September 2022. and then in Egypt in November 2022.
+In India, the facelift model was launched in September 2022.